• Skip to primary navigation

 small cookie cutters, pizza cutters, ravioli cutters, knife

-I would recommend that you place four of the pie dough eggs onto a non-stick foil lined baking sheet or a non-stick baking sheet (I put them on a cutting board then had to move them once decorated.)
+I would recommend that you place four of the pie dough eggs onto a non-stick foil-lined baking sheet or a non-stick baking sheet (I put them on a cutting board and then had to move them once decorated.)
 Spoon about a tablespoon of your preferred filling in the center of each egg.

-Spread the filling out leaving a 1/2″-3/4″ boarder.
+Spread the filling out leaving a ½"-¾" border.
 I used lemon curd (so good), Nutella (yum), raspberry jam (tasted good, but a lot oozed out during the baking process), and caramelized banana fruit-tart filling (my absolute favorite) to fill my eggs.

 Use what you and your kids will like.
 Of course, if you are like most families, everyone will have their own favorite filling, so a variety is nice.

 Brush some egg wash on the top side of a pie dough decoration.
-Sprinkle colored sanding sugar over dough, completely covering the piece.
-Set aside to dry.
+Sprinkle some colored sanding sugar over the pie dough, completely covering the piece.

 Sprinkle sanding sugar over all of your decorations.
 Lay them out next to their respective eggs.